rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

             Tasks that can be run together, but only after the 'step1' and 'step2' subsets.

 Make sure to save your changes when you exit the text editor!
 Also make sure that you did not change any of the indentation in the ``pipelines/MakeWarpAssembleCoadd.yaml`` file, for the lines that remain.
+Note that the ordering of the ``- makeWarp`` and ``- assembleCoadd`` lines relative to each other `does not matter <https://pipelines.lsst.io/modules/lsst.pipe.base/creating-a-pipeline.html#a-basic-pipeline>`_.

 Step 3.
 Show your pipeline and its configurations
 =================================================